-Built-in Jupyter notebooks support in Azure Cosmos DB
+Built-in Jupyter Notebooks support in Azure Cosmos DB (preview)

-Jupyter notebooks were originally developed for data science applications written in Python, R. However, they can be used in various ways for different kinds of projects such as:
+Jupyter Notebooks were originally developed for data science applications written in Python and R. However, they can be used in various ways for different kinds of projects, including:

-*Data visualizations: Jupyter notebooks allow you to visualize data in the form of a shared notebook that renders some data set as a graphic.
-Jupyter notebook lets you author visualizations, share them, and allow interactive changes to the shared code and data set.
+Data visualization: Jupyter Notebooks allow you to visualize data in the form of a shared notebook that renders a data set as a graphic.
+You can create visualizations, make interactive changes to the shared code and data set, and share the results.

-Documentation of code samples and outcomes of data exploration: If you have a piece of code and you want to explain line-by-line how it works in Azure Cosmos DB, with real-time output all along the way, you could embed it in a Jupyter Notebook.
-The code will remain fully functional.
+Documentation of code samples and outcomes of data exploration: If you have a piece of code and you want to explain line-by-line how it works, you can embed it in a Jupyter Notebook.
 You can add interactivity along with the documentation at the same time.

-Jupyter notebooks can include several types of components, each organized into discrete blocks:
+Jupyter Notebooks can include several types of components, each organized into discrete blocks or cells:

 Text and HTML: Plain text, or text annotated in the markdown syntax to generate HTML, can be inserted into the document at any point.
 CSS styling can also be included inline or added to the template used to generate the notebook.

-Code and output: Jupyter notebooks support Python code.
+Code and output: Jupyter Notebooks support Python and C# code.
 The results of the executed code appear immediately after the code blocks, and the code blocks can be executed multiple times in any order you like.

-Visualizations: Graphics and charts can be generated from the code, using modules like Matplotlib, Plotly, or Bokeh.
+Visualizations: You can generate graphics and charts from the code by using modules like Matplotlib, Plotly, Bokeh, and others.
+Similar to the output, these visualizations appear inline next to the code that generates them.
 Similar to the output, these visualizations appear inline next to the code that generates them.

-Multimedia: Because Jupyter notebook is built on the web technology, it can display all the types of multimedia supported in a web page.
+Multimedia: Because Jupyter Notebooks are built on web technology, they can display all the types of multimedia supported by a web page.
 You can include them in a notebook as HTML elements, or you can generate them programmatically by using the